 And why not let them have a hand in deciding how many task objectives to assign?
-This measure of responsibility can be motivating and is a good opportunity to start a conversation about the pros and cons of quantity versus quality when it comes to writing claims!
+This measure of responsibility is what motivates students and is a good opportunity to start a conversation about the pros and cons of quantity versus quality when it comes to writing claims!

-How students can get the most out of a Kialo Edu discussion using Tasks
+How students can use Tasks to get the most out of a Kialo Edu discussion

 Next, let’s take a look at how the Tasks feature can help your students get the most out of a Kialo Edu discussion, especially if they are new to the platform.
 If you’ve encountered any of the following scenarios, you can use Tasks to set meaningful objectives that will keep students engaged in the discussion.